ezrosent/frawk/README.md

 build frawk only with support for its bytecode interpreter: to do so, build without the `llvm_backend` feature.

-frawk currently requires a `nightly` compiler.
+frawk currently requires a nightly compiler by default.
+To compile frawk using stable, compile without the `unstable` feature.
 Using `rustup default nightly`, or some other method to run a nightly compiler release is currently required to build frawk.

 With those prerequisites, cloning this repository and a `cargo build --release` or `cargo [+nightly] install --path <frawk repo path>` will produce a binary that you can